 Overriding properties will not change the prototypal object.
 For example, the

-properties in robert
+firstName and lastName properties in robert object

 remains unchanged.
-The result of calling robert.getFullName()
+The result of calling robert.getFullName() remains

 unchanged as well: